seanreed1111/sql-recipes/recipes.md

 +------------+---------+

 +------------+---------+
-However, that summary does not show dates when no drivers were active.
-To generate a complete summary that includes the missing dates, use make_date_list.pl.
-FROM the simple summary just shown, we can tell the minimum and maximum dates, so generate a reference table named ref with a date column d that spans those dates:
+However, that SUMmary does not show dates when no drivers were active.
+To generate a complete SUMmary that includes the missing dates, use make_date_list.pl.
+FROM the simple SUMmary just shown, we can tell the minimum and maximum dates, so generate a reference table named ref with a date column d that spans those dates:
 % make_date_list.pl cookbook ref d 2006-08-26 2006-09-02
 minimum date: 2006-08-26
 maximum date: 2006-09-02
 Number of days spanned by range: 8
-After creating the reference table, use it in the following statement to generate the complete summary:
+After creating the reference table, use it in the following statement to generate the complete SUMmary:
 SELECT ref.d, COUNT(driver_log.travel_date) AS drivers
 FROM ref LEFT JOIN driver_log ON ref.d = driver_log.travel_date
 GROUP BY d;